Engineering education in India: State-level institutes by the state

 As of 2021, India has 28 states each with own government elected separately from the national government (also called union or federal government), and 8 union territories which are administered by the union government.
 Each state can find and fund own state level technical education institutes and it can also approve such institutes in the private sector, both of these legally remained confined to the specific state within and by which they were created.
 All these institutes must also obtain AICTE approval for conformation to the engineering and technology education teaching infrastructure and minimum standards.

 Issues

 Illegal capitation fee

 Some of the engineering colleges have been known for involving themselves in the illegal practice of capitation fee.
 All India Council for Technical Education (AICTE), the regulatory body for technical education in India, has called "upon the students, parents and the general public not to pay any capitation fee or any other fee other than that mentioned in the Prospectus of the Institutions for consideration of admission.".
 AICTE also mentions that the fee charged from students, has to be approved by the fee regulatory committee of the state, and the institute should mention the fee in its website.
 As per AICTE norms, the educational institutions are not meant to charge a fee higher than what is mentioned in the prospectus.
 Educational regulatory agencies such as UGC and regional level fee regulating bodies has mandated that an institution should include the fee in the prospectus.

-Low quality engineering academics

-Lack of academic quality, lack of quality professors, poor infrastructure in some typical private engineering institute in India.
-CICU president Upkar Singh Ahuja stated that "Poor quality of engineering academics hampering industrial growth".
-World bank also raised red flag on poor quality academics in India and south Asian countries.